linode/docs/docs/quick-answers/linode-platform/how-to-change-your-email/index.md

 1. Click on your username and choose **My Profile** from the drop down menu.

-1. On the My Profile page, in the **Email** field, enter the email you would like to assocciate with your account.
+1. On the My Profile page, in the **Email** field, enter the email you would like to associate with your account.

     ![Click My Profile from Username Drop Down Menu](how-to-change-email-my-profile.png "Click My Profile from Username Drop Down Menu")

 1. Click the **Save** button.

 1. Cloud Manager will tell you that the email address has been updated.
-You will also recieve an email at this new address from Linode Support confirming this update.
+You will also receive an email at this new address from Linode Support confirming this update.

     ![Click to Save a New Email](how-to-change-email-save.png "Click to Save a New Email")